EricDinging/CS5470/assignment_3/README.md

     * **Parallel Reduction**: The dot product and the final weighted sum of values are reduction operations.
 How do you perform these in parallel?
 3.  **Integrate the Kernel**: In `attention_student.py`, complete the `forward` method of the `CustomStridedAttention` class to call your compiled CUDA kernel.
 4.  **Test for Correctness**: Run `python test.py --mode=correctness`.
 This will run a small test case and assert that the output of your kernel matches the naive PyTorch implementation.
 Debug any discrepancies.
 5.  **Benchmark Performance**: Once your implementation is correct, run `python test.py --mode=benchmark`.
 This will run a larger test case and report the execution time of both the naive and your custom implementation.
-Analyze the results in your report.

 ## Preparation